dekuNukem/traffic-cone-film-scanning/README.md

 ## Flat Glass

-We need a piece of glass to hold the film flat on the light table.
+We also need a piece of glass to hold the film flat on the light table.

 * Around 2mm thickness
 * At least 8x10 in size